tarun-bisht/tarun-bisht.github.io/_posts/2020-12-28-neural-style-transfer-part-1-introduction.md

-This is an interesting part because we are creating styled image here. we have defined number of epochs and steps per epochs and for every epoch we are calculating loss and optimizing our output image using adam optimizer.
+This is an interesting part because we are creating a styled image here. we have defined the number of epochs and steps per epochs and for every epoch, we are calculating loss and optimizing our output image using adam optimizer.

-Finally at last we are saving output image into disk, now its time to show off this to your friends.
+Finally, at last, we are saving output image into the disk, now its time to show off this image to your friends.
 Play with it and share exciting results.

 Below is the demo video showing style transfer in action.